 Human Centered Design & Engineering (HCDE) is committed to helping students successfully complete their graduate studies at the University of Washington.
 Satisfactory progress for graduate students relates primarily to remaining in good academic standing and successful continuation of coursework until degree completion.

 HCDE students may take no more than four consecutive quarters of leave during their graduate program.
-To be approved for on-leave status, HCDE graduate students must get approval from their chair and the Graduate Program Coordinator.
+To be approved for On-Leave status, HCDE graduate students must get approval from their chair and the Graduate Program Coordinator.
 To access the on-line petition, please visit the Graduate School's page on the on-leave process.

 Academic Progress and Performance

 The Graduate School provides UW departments with a quarterly report that lists the names of students whose GPAs fall below 3.0 either cumulatively or for that quarter.
-Review of students listed in the report is coordinated at the departmental level by the Student Services Manager and HCDE's Graduate Program Coordinator, as needed.
+Review of students listed in the report is coordinated at the departmental level by the Director of Academic Services and HCDE's Graduate Program Coordinator, as needed.
 In addition, in accordance with Graduate School Memorandum No. 19, a minimum of 2.7 is required in each numerically graded course that is counted toward a graduate degree, and a minimum cumulative GPA of 3.0 is required for graduation.